rachitnigam/rachitnigam.com/content/post/commoditize-your-research-complement.md

 draft = false

 [extra]
-summary = "PhD Student espouses economic theories he does not understand."
+summary = "PhD student espouses economic theories he does not understand."
 +++

 "Commoditize your complement" is an idea about how companies can build profitable